 Luca is a data engineer at CERN with the Hadoop, Spark, streaming and database services.
-Luca has 18+ years of experience with architecting, deploying and supporting enterprise-level database and data services with a special interest in methods and tools for performance troubleshooting.
-Luca is involved in developing and supporting solutions and platforms for data analytics and machine learning for the CERN community, including LHC experiments, the accelerator sector and CERN IT and enjoys taking part and sharing knowledge with the open source data community at large.
+Luca has 20 years of experience with architecting, deploying and supporting enterprise-level database and data services with a special interest in methods and tools for performance troubleshooting.
+Luca is working in developing and supporting solutions for data analytics and ML for the CERN community, including LHC experiments, the accelerator sector and CERN IT.
+He enjoys taking part and sharing knowledge with the open source, science, and industry data community at large.